 Here’s another way to make a feeding shoot.
 Use a dryer vent with a flapper and hood.

 Use a hole drill that fits the flange.
 This should be a tight fit.
 Place the damper and hood on the inside.
 The outside doesn’t really need anything as long as the fit is tight.
 Place a perch under this on the inside.
 There are different styles and are made from metal or plastic.
+You can also place this close to the ground.

 • 1 – 1″ galvanized flange